Why this course?

 AECOM; ACS Physical Risk Control Ltd; British Army; British Petroleum; Glasgow Caledonian University; GlaxoSmithKline plc; Health Protection Scotland; IBI Group Inc; International Atomic Energy Agency; Institute of Occupational Medicine; Malaysian Government; Maltese Government; Swaziland Department of Health; Logica plc; Malawi Government; National Health Service in Scotland; Ricardo AEA Ltd; Royal Bank of Scotland; Royal Environmental Health Institute of Scotland; Royal Navy; RPS Group Plc; Scottish Environmental Protection Agency; Scottish Government; UK Meteorological Office; University of Edinburgh; University of Glasgow; University of Strathclyde; World Health Organisation.

 Please upload copies of supporting documentation when submitting your MSc application (including full degree transcripts, CV and supporting statement).
 See 'Frequently asked Questions' for further details on documents and tuition fees.
-We advise applications are submitted in time to fulfill all academic and financial requirements by end of July 2014.
+We advise applications are submitted in time to fulfil all academic and financial requirements by end of July 2016.

 Environmental Health Sciences